hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.7-Eigendecomposition.md

 For the second eigenvector we can check that it corresponds to a scaled version of $\begin{bmatrix}
     1\\\\
     -3
 \end{bmatrix}$.
-We can draw these vectors and see if they are parallel.
+We can draw these vectors and see if they have the same direction.

 ```python